Pseudovanilla foliata: Taxonomy and naming

 The great climbing orchid was first formally described in 1861 by Ferdinand von Mueller, who gave it the name Ledgeria foliata and published the description in Fragmenta Phytographiae Australiae.
 Mueller then renamed it to Galeola foliata in 1873.
 In 1986, Leslie Andrew Garay published it under its currently accepted name, Pseudovanilla foliata.

 Distribution and habitat

 Pseudovanilla foliata is found in Queensland as far north as Cape York Peninsula, as well as in the northeast and central east.
 Its southernmost distribution reaches coastal central New South Wales, and populations also exist in New Guinea.
-The plant has been found at altitudes ranging from sea level to 1000 m in well-developed lowland and upland rainforest, often growing on live trunks or rotting wood in old stumps, logs, etc.
+The plant has been found at elevations ranging from sea level to 1000 m in well-developed lowland and upland rainforest, often growing on live trunks or rotting wood in old stumps, logs, etc.

+Ecology

+Pseudovanilla foliata is capable only of limited photosynthesis in its stems and bracts and relies heavily on mycoheterotrophic sources of nutrition by parasitizing fungi in decaying wood.
+Its seeds germinate on decomposing fallen wood, and as such, plants are usually found in areas following ecological disturbance, such as forests impacted by cyclones or logging.
+Though P. foliata can massively proliferate on fallen wood, its heavy dependence on decomposing fungi results in its eventual decline as the timber disintegrates.
+P. foliata is pollinated by small native bees.

 Conservation

-Pseudovanilla foliata is classified as "least concern" by the Queensland Government in the Nature Conservation Act 1992.
+Pseudovanilla foliata is classified as "special least concern" by the Queensland Government in the Nature Conservation Act 1992.